 A well-maintained HVAC unit will operate efficiently provided the building is insulated correctly.
 So this will positively reflect on money spent on electricity, heating and cooling costs.

-Regular maintenance also lowers energy bills and the major need for repairs or replacements.
+Regular maintenance of the HVAC systems can lower energy bills and the major need for repairs or replacements.

 Improve the air quality